Fellows of the AAB

 To be eligible for AAB fellowship current members must:

-> Be AAB Members for at least seven years.
+> Be an AAB Member for at least seven years.

 > Demonstrate a significant contribution to the field of Applied Biology.